uschpc/webportal-netlify-gatsby/src/user-guides/data-management/storage-file-systems.md

 /scratch/<user_name>
 ```

-/scratch has a capacity of 806TB.
+/scratch has a capacity of 806 TB.
 Use the `cds` command to quickly change to your scratch directory.

 Your scratch2 directory is located at: